leanprover-community/lean4game/doc/update_game.md

     where `{VERSION_TAG}` is the tag from above of the form `v4.X.0`
 * Gitpod/Codespaces: Create a fresh one

-This will your game (and the mathlib version you might be using) to the new lean version.
+This will update your game (and the mathlib version you might be using) to the new lean version.

 ## Newest developing setup